-Children—or anyone—should follow these simple tips, provided by physical therapists, when wearing a backpack.
+Children — and adults — should follow these simple tips, provided by physical therapists, when wearing a backpack.

 1. Wear both straps.